Lookalike audiences are one of the most useful tools in your marketing arsenal. Never heard of them? Let me explain.

 These seeds generally fall under three categories:

-- CRM based – a list of customers, maybe from your CRM or email list
+- CRM based: a list of customers, maybe from your CRM or email list

-- Conversion based – a list of people who have purchased from your business or completed a lead form on your website
+- Conversion based: a list of people who have purchased from your business or completed a lead form on your website

-- Engagement based – a list of people who have taken specific actions on your site (eg. watching 50% of a video or visiting 3 or more pages)
+- Engagement based: a list of people who have taken specific actions on your site (eg. watching 50% of a video or visiting 3 or more pages)

 In relation to audience numbers generally, Facebook recommends at least 1000 to make the lookalike audience more accurate.
 You then choose which location – a region or country – you want to find a similar audience in.

-At TDS, we always recommend you set your audience size to either 1% or 2% if possible.
-This will ensure the lookalike audience is closely related to your source audience and therefore more likely to convert.
+At TDS, we always recommend you set your audience size to either 1% or 2%.
+This ensures the lookalike audience is closely related to your source audience.
+Therefore, it’s more likely to convert.
 While a larger audience will have more reach, it will be less precisely matched to your source audience.

 Some things to note

-You might be tempted to use your entire email subscriber list as your source audience, but there is no point if 50% of them have never purchased or even opened an email.
+You might be tempted to use your entire email subscriber list as your source audience.
+But, there is no point if 50% of them have never purchased or even opened an email.

 As of April 2022, only 25% of users had chosen to do so.
-Because of this, you may notice a slight decrease in results when using lookalike audiences.
+Because of this, you’ll notice a slight decrease in results when using lookalike audiences.

 How would creating a lookalike audience help my business?

 This also makes lookalike audiences a more cost-effective form of targeting.
-You can reach a larger number of potential customers without incurring the costs associated with targeting a wider audience.
+You can reach a larger number of potential customers without the costs associated with targeting a wider audience.
 This will also save you a significant amount of time trying to manually grow your audience.

 You will also get more value on your ad spend as you can test multiple audiences at once without having to create several campaigns.
 However, do remember that sometimes it will be preferable to create separate campaigns for different segments within your lookalike audience, as mentioned in the camping example above.

 However, it is vital to remember that the success of lookalike audiences depends on the quality of the data being used.
 It must be accurate, up-to-date, relevant and most importantly, used ethically and in compliance with privacy laws.